 The Olympus SZ61/SZ61TR is a good entry-level microscope for users who are new to microscopy or, in our specific case, microphotography.
 It delivers high optical performance across the entire zoom range (6.7x to 45x) and features a Greenough-type optical system.
 Microscopes with this optical design produce a very tangible three-dimensional effect.
 As a result, the Olympus SZ61/SZ61TR is particularly suitable for preparative work under the microscope.
 Stereo microscopes have two completely separate optical paths which are inclined at an angle of 15°.
 The human brain is able to generate a three-dimensional image through the optical path and the angular offset.

 When using the Olympus SZ61 without phototube, there is the option of mounting the camera to the eyepiece tube (internal diameter 30 mm).
 The optical quality of the image is equally as good as the solution that uses the phototube.
 You simply remove an eyepiece and insert our LM digital microscope adapter in its place.
-We used an LM digital DSLRCT microscope adapter and a TUST30S to connect the Canon Rebel T4i (EOS 650D) to the microscope.

 The optical performance of the SZ61 is comparable with that of the Nikon SMZ745, the competitor product.
 However, the Olympus SZ61 has the great advantage of allowing the user to remove the built-in C-mount 0.5x.
 The retrofit is a simple and quick task.
 Therefore, the Olympus SZ61 is better suited for taking photomicroscopy images with DSLRs and system cameras since it achieves a higher resolution and better peripheral definition.